raleel/mythras-srd/0005_Combat.md

 - Movement is performed by either the Move or Charge Action.
 - The Move Action allows the character to move a distance equal to their Base Movement Rate.
-- Movement can only be performed by unengaged characters (save for special cases such as Outmanoeuvring).
+- Movement can only be performed by unengaged characters (save for special cases such as Outmaneuvering).
 - Except in certain cases (such as charging), all significant movement ceases once a character enters the engagement range of the intended opponent.
 - Unless charging through contact ,contact, moving into the opponent's engagement zone places each in engagement with the other.
 - Once Engaged, characters cannot move away from an opponent unless first Withdrawing from close combat.